 Decide who your audience will be.
 Not everyone wants to read about cancer (especially the non-varnished version).
 Or death.
 Or abuse.
 Or divorce.
 Or your dog.
 And this is fine.
 There’s a niche for your story.
 Your readers are out there.
 However, you will need to work on building your platform which means having an online (and offline) presence.
 Readers won’t just materialize out of thin air.
 (If only…) But all that is a post in itself.

 12. Realize that marketing your book is almost as important as writing it.

 I suck at marketing, so my advice about it might suck too.
 I need to work at this marketing thing more.
 A lot more.
 This is probably the hardest part about self-publishing.
 Well, it is for me anyway.
 But no one else cares like you do and unless you hire someone (which you can), there’s no one else to do it.
 Try to work up a marketing plan.
 I intend to hit this harder in the new year.

 13. Just do it.
 And then stop stressing.
 Okay, try to stop.

 At some point, you have to just do it.
 Start the process.
 Start writing and then see it through to the finished product – YOUR memoir.
 There are few things more rewarding than seeing your book on the shelf or for sale on Amazon or wherever.
-And when you get a sale, when someone reads your story or when someone writes a review or emails you to let you know she/he was moved by it in some way, well, it’s a wonderful feeling.
+When you get a sale, when someone reads your story, or when someone writes a review or emails you to let you know she/he was moved by it in some way; well, it’s a wonderful feeling.

 Words are powerful.
 Using them to share whatever you have to say is a privilege and a responsibility too.

-And readers who eventually read your words are like treasures to those of us who write them.
+Readers who read your words are like treasures to those of us who write them.